 In the American system of health care, many experts agree that efficiency and quality of care are unlikely to be improved without an HBP like system, combining a well-defined framework with the legal specificity necessary for regulation (Chalkidou, Marquez, and Dhillon et al., 2014).
 Since HBPs create explicit entitlements for patients, they reduce confusion as to what is being offered.
-Furthermore, HBPs help ensure fairness and equity, by preventing discretionary variation in access to care that would otherwise be largely determined by clinical professionals.
-In countries with UHC without an HBP linked to cost, such as Ghana, Uganda, and Peru this results in significant fiscal imbalances and implicit rationing with consequently lower quality healthcare outcomes.
+Furthermore, HBPs help ensure fairness and equity by preventing discretionary variation in access to care that would otherwise be largely determined by clinical professionals.
+In countries with UHC without an HBP linked to cost, such as Ghana, Uganda, and Peru, there are significant fiscal imbalances and implicit rationing with consequently lower quality healthcare outcomes.
 In comparison, countries that have UHC with an HBP tend to be well received.
-For example, 78% of Swiss citizens surveyed perceived their HBP based system as one that is fair for the ill, due to a combination of appropriate levels of coverage for all, equal protection to all Swiss citizens, and improving knowledge of the health system to excellent or very good levels (Hurst 2018).
+For example, 78% of Swiss citizens surveyed perceived their HBP based system as one that is fair for the ill, due to a combination of appropriate levels of coverage, equal protection to all Swiss citizens, and increased knowledge about the health system (Hurst 2018).
 As another example, when a HBP was used to examine different configurations of Medicare benefits, 83% of studied enrollees agreed that the consensus plan provided was fair (Danis 2004).
 Furthermore, 66% agreed strongly, and a further 30% agreed somewhat that the HBP was easy to understand.
-Most importantly, 86% of those studied believed that the presented HBP was one they were satisfied with.
+Most importantly, 86% of participants believed that the presented HBP was one they were satisfied with.
 Presenting otherwise complex trade-offs of health benefits in a simple, easy to understand fashion was extremely beneficial.

 Previous US Attempts towards UHC

-Several movements attempting to implement UHC in the United States have been tried before at the state level.
-So far, none have been successful.
-The furthest that UHC has progressed has been in Vermont, where the local legislature enacted a bill in 2011 guaranteeing UHC for all Vermont residents (State of Vermont Health Care Financing Plan Beginning Calendar Year 2017 Analysis, 2013).
-This bill, known as “Green Mountain Care” was perceived as not just a tool to improve health outcomes in Vermont, but also as a way to reduce medical costs and strengthen the economy as a whole.
+There have been several attempts to implement UHC in the United States at the state level; however, none have been successful to date.
+In 2011, the local legislature in the state of Vermont enacted a bill in 2011 guaranteeing UHC for all Vermont residents (State of Vermont Health Care Financing Plan Beginning Calendar Year 2017 Analysis, 2013).
+This bill, known as “Green Mountain Care”, was perceived as both a tool to improve health outcomes in Vermont and a way to reduce medical costs and strengthen the economy as a whole.
 Three different independent organizations projected this to be the case, with a consensus that immediate healthcare costs for Vermont would be lowered by 8-12% and another 12-14% over the next 10 years (Hsiao, 2011; Green Mountain Care Financing Report, 2014; State of Vermont Health Care Financing Plan Beginning Calendar Year 2017 Analysis, 2013).
 Combined with the fact that cost increases were estimated to be only 9.4% for employers and 3.1% for individuals, total savings across the system were estimated to be $378 million over 5 years.
 Difficulties arose in implementation however, due to a combination of reduced federal revenue and increased scope of coverage to nonresidents working in Vermont (McDonough 2015).
-The plan was eventually abandoned in 2014, not due to lack of public support, of which there was a plurality (40% supported, 39% opposed, 21% unsure), but instead due to proportionally larger taxes on business, and an inability to convey that these taxes would functionally replace current premium costs (Fox 2015).
+The plan was eventually abandoned in 2014, not due to lack of public support, but instead due to proportionally larger taxes on business and an inability to convey that these taxes would functionally replace current premium costs (Fox 2015).